Evaluating LLM-Based Regression Test Generation: Related Work

+Recent works~\cite{intetion,intentionDriven} have also highlighted the role of intention in other software engineering tasks.
+Guo et al.~\cite{intetion} propose a framework for code refinement, where review comments are translated into structured intentions and then used to guide LLMs in generating code modifications.
+Similarly, Qi et al.~\cite{intentionDriven} formalizes validation intentions (e.g., objectives, preconditions, and expected results) to generate unit tests.
+Such approaches focus on extracting and encoding intentions to drive refinement or generation.
+In contrast, \toolname does not formalize intention, but rather studies how intention expressed in commit messages affects the quality of generated test inputs.

-\paragraph{LLMs for Fuzzing} Several fuzzers leverage LLMs to enhance fuzzing techniques, but each operates with different goals and methods.
+\textbf{LLMs for Fuzzing}.
+Several fuzzers leverage LLMs to enhance fuzzing techniques, but each operates with different goals and methods.
 ChatAFL~\cite{chatafl} uses LLMs to construct grammars for protocol messages, mutate inputs, and generate sequences to improve fuzzing efficiency, distinguishing it from \toolname, which is not a protocol fuzzer.
-PromptFuzz~\cite{PromptFuzz}, on the other hand, utilizes LLMs to iteratively generate fuzz drivers that explore API functions, making it fundamentally different from \toolname, which focuses on fuzzing through input generation rather than fuzz driver creation.
+PromptFuzz~\cite{PromptFuzz}, meanwhile, utilizes LLMs to iteratively generate fuzz drivers that explore API functions, making it fundamentally different from \toolname, which focuses on fuzzing through input generation rather than fuzz driver creation.
 Fuzz4All~\cite{Fuzz4ALL} employs a pure-LLM approach to generate and mutate code snippets testing various compiler features with user-provided documentation and example code.
-In contrast, \toolname generates regression tests for commits in a zero-shot manner.
-LLM4FUZZ~\cite{LLM4Fuzz} guides fuzzing by prioritizing high-value code regions and input sequences likely to trigger vulnerabilities, serving as both a fuzzing guide and a fuzzer itself, unlike \toolname.
-LLAMAFUZZ~\cite{LLAMAFUZZ} integrates LLMs to perform structure-aware mutations, starting with traditional seeds and using the LLM to mutate them, whereas \toolname uses LLMs to generate the initial seeds.
-Lastly, ChatFuzz~\cite{ChatFuzz} combines LLMs and reinforcement learning to generate interconnected machine code sequences for hardware fuzzing, a tool specifically designed to detect vulnerabilities in processors, making it quite different from \toolname, which is not focused on hardware fuzzing.
+Jiang et al.~\cite{10.1145/3691620.3695513} conducted the first systematic study comparing LLMs with constraint-based techniques for directed test input generation, evaluating their ability to reach specific target branches.
+Cottontail \cite{SP26-cottontail} uses LLMs to extends concolic execution for systematically testing programs taking highly-structured inputs.
+TELPA~\cite{REF_TELPA} combines program analysis with LLMs to cover hard-to-cover branches by extracting real usage scenarios and resolving inter-procedural dependencies. \citet{ICSE26-reachabilityGap} introduce evaluate the utility to test a software system end-to-end to bridge the reachability gap.
+In contrast, \toolname generates a few \emph{regression} tests \emph{directed} towards a given commit in a zero-shot manner.